 Urine tests can be done to check for opioids.

-Treatment may involve stopping the drug abruptly, substituting another drug and gradually reducing its dose to nothing, or substituting another drug that is taken indefinitely.
+Treatment strategies include detoxification (stopping the drug), substitution (substituting another drug and gradually reducing its dose), and maintenance (substituting another drug that is taken indefinitely).

-Ongoing counseling and support are essential to controlling opioid addition.
+Ongoing counseling and support are essential in all treatment strategies.

-Opioids have a legitimate medical use as powerful pain relievers (see Opioid Analgesics).
+"Opioid" is a term for a number of substances derived from the opium poppy and their synthetic and semisynthetic variations.
+Opioids have a legitimate medical use as powerful pain relievers Opioid Analgesics In some cases, treating the underlying disorder eliminates or minimizes the pain.
+For example, setting a broken bone in a cast or giving antibiotics for an infected joint helps reduce pain.... read more .
 They include codeine (which has a low potential for dependence), oxycodone (alone and in various combinations, such as oxycodone plus acetaminophen), meperidine, morphine, pentazocine, and hydromorphone.
 Methadone taken by mouth and fentanyl taken by a skin patch are used for chronic severe pain.
-Heroin, which is illegal in the United States but is used in very limited treatment applications in other countries, is one of the strongest opioids.
+Heroin is a potent opioid that is illegal in the United States but is used in very limited treatment applications in other countries.

-Tolerance can develop after 2 to 3 days of continued opioid use.
+Tolerance can develop after a few days of continued opioid use.
 That is, people need more and more of a drug to feel the effects originally produced by a smaller amount.
-People may become more tolerant of some effects than of others.
-People who have developed tolerance may show few signs of drug use and function normally in their usual activities as long as they have access to drugs.
+People may become more tolerant to some effects than to others.
+Although people with a substance use disorder often have tolerance to a drug, having tolerance by itself does not mean that a person has a substance use disorder.

 The products that result from the breakdown (metabolism) of the opioid meperidine can cause seizures.